pratikthanki/Connect4/README.md

 # Connect4

-Was bored this weekend during the lockdown, so decided to build a Connect4 game.
+Was bored over a lockdown weekend, so decided to build a Connect 4 game.

-Some todo's I'll do at a later point;
+Some todo's for this project;
-- get the diagonal win check working
+- [x] get the diagonal win check working
-- dynamically set board size
+- [ ] dynamically set board size
-- command line is breat but build a nicer UI
+- [ ] build a UI (blazor?)
-- playing against a bot
+- [ ] playing against a bot